 - Before your run: Two hours before your run, aim to drink 16 to 18 ounces.
 Four hours before your run, shoot for 16 to 24 ounces of water.
 Aim to drink at least 400 mg of electrolytes (sodium) in these fluids.

 - During your run: Aim for 2 to 5 ounces of fluid (or two big gulps) every 10 minutes of running.
-Shoot for 400 mg of
+Shoot for 400 mg of sodium an hour.

 Stephens notes, “The goal is to start the exercise hydrated, then maintain hydration as much as you can.
 Oftentimes, athletes start dehydrated and then focus on catching up.”